All systems operational

 How fast are you compared to competitors?

 It depends on the exchange.
-For CEX with servers in Tokyo (Binance, Bybit, OKX…), our detection-to-dispatch latency is sub-1 millisecond.
-Our infrastructure sits in the same AWS Tokyo region, so the round-trip is virtually zero.
+For CEX with servers in Tokyo (Binance), our detection-to-dispatch is ultra-fast from wss://cryptolisting.ws.
+The Tokyo endpoint sits in the same AWS Tokyo region as Binance, so the round-trip is virtually zero.

 Our purpose-built infrastructure makes us consistently the fastest option available today across all monitored exchanges.